bitwyre/megaphone/README.md

 Example:

 `REDIS_HOST=localhost REDIS_PORT=4000 REDIS_TOPIC=trades ./megaphone` launches **one** instance, you may launch as many you want, distributing the load among megaphone instances.

-## Building

-todo - should build and link statically to libuv